Physicians are already busy, but with the impending implementation of the Affordable Care Act, they’re about to get a whole lot busier.

 Check out CareCloud, a software technology system designed to streamline healthcare practices by optimizing practice management and organizing health records.
 When your practice is online and organized, you and your patients save time.
 There’s even a mobile app for patients that allows them to review records, make appointments, and communicate with your staff.
 The less time you spend juggling administrative paperwork and phone calls, the more time you’ll have for patient care.

-For more information on how CareCloud can provide the right set of tools to help you provide better care, visit their website.
+For more information on how CareCloud can provide the right set of tools to help you provide better care.

 4. Ask Your Organization to Use Electronic Health Records